Anti-discrimination officers

 Talk to us.
 We listen!

 ...
-If you experience or observe discriminatory behavior
+If you experience or observe discriminatory behavior.

-Verbal or non-verbal disparagement on the basis of
+Verbal or non-verbal disparagement because of

 ...
-When you are sexually harassed
+If you are being sexually harassed.

 There are verbal, non-verbal and physical forms of sexual harassment: